digiscot/digiscot-website/pages/projects/colonsay-oransay-heritage.md

 warning-start: DO NOT EDIT THIS SECTION
 layout: project
 call: 2
+title: Projects
+excerpt: We're supporting some fantastic digital participation projects.
+Here are their stories.
-title: Colonsay Captured
+project-title: Colonsay Captured
-excerpt: Growing community resources with a website and the digitisation of historic archives
+project-excerpt: Growing community resources with a website and the digitisation of historic archives
-lead: Colonsay and Oransay Heritage Trust
+project-lead: Colonsay and Oransay Heritage Trust
 website: http://www.spanglefish.com/ColonsayandOransayHeritageTrust/
 email:
 twitter-url: